Emmotes/ic_spoilers/docs/skylla.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Witches Switch** (Guess)
-> Most formation abilities featuring ability score thresholds now target Champions who do not meet the thresholds, instead of those that do, and the effect of Whispers of Baba Yaga is increased by 200% for each such ability, stacking multiplicatively.
+> Other Champions in the party have their ability scores switched: STR with CHA, DEX with INT, and CON with WIS.
+The effect of Whispers of Baba Yaga is increased by 100% each time the difference between the switched scores is 5 or more, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>